 The downtown committee soon opened its information center, which consisted of a variety of exhibits sponsored by downtown corporate entities, but also began to collect historical materials.
 The day after McAneny's speech, the zealous secretary of the downtown committee, a man named Gardner Osborn, had already moved his office furniture into the basement of the Subtreasury and created letterhead for a new organization he tentatively called the "Sub-Treasury Historical Museum Committee," which McAneny was to lead, taking over Dowling's role from the earlier committee.
-151 Over the summer McAneny, Osborn, and Ronald Lee, a National Park Service historian, met to plan the permanent museum and the group that would support it.
-Although the museum had not been his idea, McAneny determined to make the most of the publicity afforded by the historic designation and was probably grateful to have a major role to play as organizer.
+Over the summer McAneny, Osborn, and Ronald Lee, a National Park Service historian, met to plan the permanent museum and the group that would support it.
+Although the museum had not been his idea, McAneny determined to make the most of the publicity

-150 "Address of George McAneny at the Celebration of the One Hundred and Fiftieth Anniversary of the Establishment of the Government and the Inauguration of George Washington as President," April 30, 1939, Box 2, Folder 9, Federal Hall Memorial Associates Administrative Records.
+&lt;sup>151 "Address of George McAneny at the Celebration of the One Hundred and Fiftieth Anniversary of the Establishment of the Government and the Inauguration of George Washington as President," April 30, 1939, Box 2, Folder 9, Federal Hall Memorial Associates Administrative Records.

-151 Gardner Osborn to George McAneny, May 1, 1939, Box 3, Folder 9, Federal Hall Memorial Associates Administrative Records; Gardner Osborn to George McAneny, May 3, 1939, Box 3, Folder 19, Federal Hall Memorial Associates Administrative Records.
+&lt;sup>152 Gardner Osborn to George McAneny, May 1, 1939, Box 3, Folder 9, Federal Hall Memorial Associates Administrative Records; Gardner Osborn to George McAneny, May 3, 1939, Box 3, Folder 19, Federal Hall Memorial Associates Administrative Records.

 Figure 59.
-George McAneny gives an address commemorating the 150th anniversary of George Washington's inaugural on the steps of what had just become the Federal Hall National Historic Shrine on April 30, 1939.
+George McAneny gives an address on April 30, 1939, commemorating the 150th anniversary of George Washington's inaugural on the steps of what had just become the Federal Hall National Historic Shrine.